 •Antinuclear antibody (ANA) testing – A negative ANA helps exclude SLE and other systemic rheumatic diseases; the ANA may be positive in up to one-third of patients with RA.
 In patients with a positive ANA, anti-double stranded DNA and anti-Smith antibody testing should also be performed; these antibodies have high specificity for SLE.
 (See "Measurement and clinical significance of antinuclear antibodies".)

 •Complete blood count (CBC) with differential and platelet count, tests of liver and kidney function, serum uric acid, and a urinalysis – The CBC is often abnormal in RA, with anemia and thrombocytosis consistent with chronic inflammation.
 Liver and kidney testing abnormalities indicate a disorder other than RA; if caused by comorbid conditions, they may affect therapeutic choices or drug dosing.
 Hyperuricemia may prompt additional efforts, including arthrocentesis and crystal search, to exclude gout; polyarticular gout can infrequently be mistaken for RA.
-(See "Hematologic manifestations of rheumatoid arthritis", section on 'Anemia of chronic disease' and "Hematologic manifestations of rheumatoid arthritis", section on 'Platelet abnormalities' and 'Differential diagnosis' below.)
+(See 'Differential diagnosis' below and "Hematologic complications of rheumatoid arthritis", section on 'Anemia' and "Hematologic complications of rheumatoid arthritis", section on 'High or low platelet count'.)

 •Radiographs of the hands, wrists, and feet – We obtain radiographs during the initial evaluation primarily as a baseline for monitoring disease progression.
 However, characteristic joint erosions may be observed in patients presenting with symptoms for the first time and, hence, aid in diagnosis.
 Additionally, in patients with other disorders, such as psoriatic arthritis, spondyloarthropathy, gout, or chondrocalcinosis, radiographic changes more characteristic of these conditions may point to an alternative diagnosis.
 (See '2010 ACR/EULAR criteria' below and 'Differential diagnosis' below and "Clinical manifestations of rheumatoid arthritis", section on 'Imaging'.)